oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification by the Holder when Receiving SD-JWT and Issuer-Issued Disclosures Object

-The holder SHOULD verify the binding between SD-JWT and Issuer-Issued Disclosures Object by performing the following steps:
+The holder SHOULD verify the binding between SD-JWT and II-Disclosures Object by performing the following steps:
- 1. Check that all the claims in the Issuer-Issued Disclosures Object are present in the SD-JWT and that there are no claims in the SD-JWT that are not in the Issuer-Issued Disclosures Object
+ 1. Check that all the claims in the II-Disclosures Object are present in the SD-JWT and that there are no claims in the SD-JWT that are not in the II-Disclosures Object
- 2. Check that the digests of the claims in the Issuer-Issued Disclosures Object match those in the SD-JWT
+ 2. Check that the digests of the claims in the II-Disclosures Object match those in the SD-JWT

 ## Verification by the Verifier when Receiving SD-JWT and Holder-Selected Disclosures JWT

-Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the Holder-Selected Disclosures JWT.
+Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the HS-Disclosures JWT.

 Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:

  1. Determine if holder binding is to be checked for the SD-JWT.
 Refer to (#holder_binding_security) for details.
  2. Check that the presentation consists of six period-separated (`.`) elements; if holder binding is not required, the last element can be empty.
- 3. Separate the SD-JWT from the Holder-Selected Disclosures JWT.
+ 3. Separate the SD-JWT from the HS-Disclosures JWT.
  4. Validate the SD-JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
     2. Validate the signature over the SD-JWT.